openaustralia/planningalerts/README.md

 * State: Short version of the state the authority is in.
 Must be one of NSW, VIC, QLD, SA, WA, TAS, NT, ACT
 * Email: email address that comments get sent to.
 Try and find a specific DA comment address or failing that use the main contact email address for the council, e.g. da_comments@bellingen.nsw.gov.au
 * Website url: URL of the authority's website, e.g. http://www.bellingen.nsw.gov.au/
-* Population 2011: Look this up on Wikipedia.
+* Population 2017: Look this up at the Australian Bureau of Statistics (ABS).
+Look for Estimated Resident Population (ERP).
+Here's a direct link to the 2017 list http://stat.data.abs.gov.au/Index.aspx?DataSetCode=ABS_ERP_LGA2017.
 We use this on the about page to calculate how much of the population we cover.
 * Scraping, morph name: The morph name of the scraper you just forked, e.g. planningalerts-scrapers/bellingen

 Click _Create Authority_.
 Now scrape some applications so you can see them on the new authority page - click _Scrape_.